cosmos/testnets/devnet/README.md

 ## Testnet Details

-This devnet is made up of 2 chains and a relayer.
+This devnet is made up of 2 chains and a relayer in between.

+Each chain have 2 nodes a validator and a sentry.

 - **Chain ID**: `rho-chain-1` and `rho-chain-2`
 - **Launch date:** 2022-09-15